xiphonics/picoTracker/usermanual/content/pages/instruments.md

 * 3 SID instruments
 * 8 MIDI instruments

-Because they are very light weight when it comes to CPU usage 8 MIDI instruments can be played at once, the limit then coming from the limit of 8 channels (aka tracks) available for sequencing on the picoTracker.
+Because they are very light weight when it comes to CPU usage, 8 MIDI instruments can be sequenced at once, the limit then coming from the limit of 8 channels (aka tracks) available for sequencing on the picoTracker.

-Given the above limits though, it is still possible to mix and match instruments of different types *roughly* within the above limits.
+Even given the above limits, it is still possible to mix and match instruments of different types *roughly* within the above limits.
 For example 2 samplers, 1 OPAL, 1 SID and 4 MIDI should in theory be possible.
-Note this only applies to simulatenously sounding (playing) instruments and if care is taken to limit the number of simultaneously sounding instruments, a larger number of instruments can be defined within a project.
+Note this only applies to simultaneously sounding (playing) instruments and if care is taken to limit the number of simultaneously sounding instruments, a larger number of instruments can be defined within a project.

+## Exporting and Importing Instruments

+picoTracker allows you to save and reuse your instrument settings across different projects through the instrument export and import functionality.
+This feature is particularly useful for building a library of your favorite synth instruments or using instruments created by other picoTracker users.